Getting Started with X3D

 - Bitmanagement's BS Contact is a full-featured X3D-Browser that installs as a plug-in (description download).

-- Depending on the browser you selected in Step 1, you can visit a variety of content pages.
+- You can now visit a variety of content pages.
 The table below progresses from simple to more complex content.
-Due to different target markets, not all browsers can display all content.
-Please choose the content that is appropriate to your choice from Step 1.
+Due to a variety of reasons, not all browsers are able to display all content - the Web3D Consortium is working with all authors and implementers to improve quality, consistency and correctness.

 - x3dom Scenes